-On 14 November 2016, Ms Nicole Kefford was appointed a Judge of the District Court of Queensland and sworn-in on 18 November 2016 in the QEII Courts of Law Brisbane.
+On 16 October 2017, Ms Tracy Fantin was appointed and sworn-in as a Judge of the District Court of Queensland in the QEII Courts of Law Brisbane.

-On 1 December 2016, Mr Dennis Lynch QC was appointed a Judge of the District Court of Queensland and sworn-in on 5 December 2016 in the QEII Courts of Law Brisbane.
+On 19 March 2018, Mr Michael Williamson QC was appointed and sworn-in as a Judge of the District Court of Queensland in the QEII Courts of Law Brisbane.